mrsalmon1976/safish.com/_posts/2024/2024-03-17-vscode-azure-container-aks.markdown

 Before starting, this assumes you have
 - VSCode installed, with a working knowledge of creating web applications
   - The Docker extension to VSCode is installed
-  - The Azure extension to VSCode is installed
+  - The [Azure Tools extensions](https://code.visualstudio.com/docs/azure/extensions) for VSCode are installed
 - The Azure CLI installed and in your path
 - You have a working Azure account, with some basic knowledge of how to navigate it